Which Brooklyn Neighborhood is the Best Match for You?

 Bedford-Stuyvesant

-More commonly known as Bed-Stuy, this up-and-coming neighborhood touts street after street of beautiful, old brownstones and some of the best rental prices in Brooklyn ($2,460 on average for a 2-bedroom).
+Bedford-Stuyvesant, more commonly known as Bed-Stuy, this up-and-coming neighborhood touts street after street of beautiful, old brownstones and some of the best rental prices in Brooklyn ($2,460 on average for a 2-bedroom).
 Scattered hot-spot bars and coffee shops spring up in the middle of city blocks here and it has its own vibey music venue (Cโ€™mon Everybody).
 Itโ€™s connected to the city by the A/C and also has a G train for easy connections in Brooklyn.

-Downsides: Commuting to uptown Manhattan from Bed-Stuy can be pretty brutal, especially if youโ€™re heading to the Upper East Side, expect a travel time of more than 1 hour.
+Downsides: Commuting to uptown Manhattan from Bed-Stuy can be pretty brutal, especially if youโ€™re heading to the Upper East Side.
+Expect a travel time of more than 1 hour.

 Good for: Those looking for a good mix of old-Brooklyn feel, cool nightlife, and trendy eating options.